PickNikRobotics/ros_control_boilerplate/README.md

 ## Install

-This package depends on [gazebo_ros_demos](https://github.com/ros-simulation/gazebo_ros_demos) for its ``rrbot_description`` package, so be sure to ``git clone``` that along with this package and build in your catkin workspace.
+This package depends on [gazebo_ros_demos](https://github.com/ros-simulation/gazebo_ros_demos) for its ``rrbot_description`` package, so be sure to ``git clone`` that along with this package and build in your catkin workspace.

 ## Run

-This package is setup to run the "rrbot" two joint revolute-revolute robot demo.
+This package is setup to run the "RRBot" two joint revolute-revolute robot demo.
 To run its ros_control hardware interface, run:

     roslaunch ros_control_boilerplate myrobot_hardware.launch